Monday, 22 June 2009

 I met Arthur for the first time at the grocery store.
-He was thin, and wore his clothes like an old, wire coat hanger.
+He was thin, and wore his clothes like an old, wire, coat hanger.
 Though much older than me, we talked, wherever, and whenever, we met.
-In fact, he worked with my father.
+In fact, he worked along with my father as a farm labourer.
 Arthur treated all women with courtesy - an old-fashioned trait, seemly, by some men today - and had an easy, relaxing disposition.
 He was full of commonsense, and not an inkling of bitterness permeated his body.

 One day, Arthur, told me about the night he first met Ellen.
-I listened intently as we sat beside the sea; the glint of the sun playing with the soft waves.
-The taste of salt filled the air.
-Arthur's first recollection of Ellen was her kicking him in the face.
-It was during a dance - thirty or so years earlier - held in the local church hall.
-One of her feet caught his nose as she fell on the floor.
-After an abrupt silence they went outside, and successfully suppressed the bleeding.
-He recalled it was an unseasonably warm, and windless night.
+I listened intently as we sat beside a stream; the glint of the sun playing with the steady current.
+His first recollection of Ellen was her kicking him in the face.
+It was during a dance held in a local church hall some thirty years earlier.
+Ellen's right foot had caught Arthur's nose as she fell on the floor.
+After an abrupt silence they both went outside and successfully suppressed the bleeding.
+He recalled it had been an unseasonably warm and windless night.

 Ellen looked at Arthur with her bright eyes.